formabble/releases/docs/docs/shards/shards/BigInt/FromFloat.md

 </div>

-Converts a floating point number to a big integer.
+This shard converts a floating point number to a big integer.

 ## Examples